ersheff/IMS322-Docs/docs/js/conditionals.md

 # Conditionals

-Conditionals (aka "if statements") give you the ability to make decisions.
-With an if statement, you can evaluate whether or not a condition is true and, if so, run a specific section of code.
+Conditionals (aka "if statements") allow you to make decisions in your code.
+With an `if` statement, you can evaluate whether or not a condition is true and, if so, run a specific section of code.

 ```js
 if (condition) {